TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

 ===========

 With a default installation, `tcam-uvc-extension-loader` is automatically called when a compatible device is attached.
-This is done via :any:`UDev rules <udev>`.
+This is done via :ref:`UDev rules <udev>`.

 Extension Unit
 ==============